 Becoming a better leader is a very ambitious goal.
 It can be made possible by reading leadership books and honing one leadership skill at a time by setting a SMART goal for it.
 As a leader, develop clear verbal, written, and nonverbal communications at your workplace.
 Provide direction to your employees by assessing situations and making the right decisions to prevent them from going astray.
 Announcing team targets and recognizing the employees with rewards and genuine constructive feedback can embark encouragement and motivation to work harder.
 A good leader will focus on autonomy and build a team with members who can trust their judgment without micromanaging.

-Let’s explore some examples of SMART Leadership Goals to acknowledge how new managers can meet their objectives by setting their own SMART goals.
+Let’s explore some examples of SMART Goals for managers to acknowledge how new managers can meet their objectives by setting their own SMART goals.

 SMART Goals Example 1: To improve customer satisfaction